New Policy Library

 d) for an employee, engaging in performance development discussions; or

-5.30.
-The University will keep information provided to it relating to a disclosure or complaint confidential during the investigation and disciplinary decision-making process after an investigation, except disclosure that the University deems necessary in order to:
+5.35.
+The University will keep information provided to it relating to a disclosure or complaint confidential during the investigation and disciplinary decision-making process after an investigation, as consistent with all relevant privacy laws and principles, except disclosure that is necessary for the University to:

 a) comply with any law, legal obligations or duties or obtain legal advice; or